 The suffix option can be set to either increment or timestamp.
 If set to timestamp, then when a log file is rolled, it is saved with the current timestamp as a file suffix.
 If set to increment, then backup files are saved with incrementing numbers as suffixes; older files are renamed when rolling.
-For example, if versions is set to 3 and suffix to increment, then when filename.log reaches the size specified by size, filename.log.1 is renamed to filename.log.2, filename.log.0 is renamed to filename.log.1, and filename.log is renamed to filename.log.0, whereupon a new filename.log is opened.
+For example, if versions is set to 3 and suffix to increment, then when filename.log reaches the size specified by size, filename.log.1 is renamed to filename.log.2, filename.log.0 is renamed to filename.log.1, and filename.log.3, whereupon a new filename.log is opened.